ninjamode/Unity-VR-Gaussian-Splatting/Readme.md

 <br>

-Editing tools are not tested with multi-layer GS and most likely do not work.

 Originally created by Aras Pranckevičius to render Gaussian Splats in Unity.
 Thank you very much for making this software open source.
 Please see the original readme below for more information: